tyleradams/json-toolkit/README.md

 ### json-to-dsv
 #### Description
-json-to-dsv takes a json array of array of strings from stdin, and a delmiter as the first argument, and formats the data as a dsv with the specified delimiter on stdout.
+json-to-dsv takes a json array of array of strings from stdin, and a delimiter as the first argument, and formats the data as a dsv with the specified delimiter on stdout.
 #### Examples
 ```
 $ echo '[["Single cell"]]' | json-to-dsv :